nboley/idr/README.md

 * --peak-list *is* provided

-Peaks are grouped by overlap, and then for each oracle peak a single peak from each replicate is chosen that overlaps the oracle peak.
+For each oracle peak a single peak from each replicate is chosen that overlaps the oracle peak.
 If there are multiple peaks that overlap the oracle, then ties are broken by applying the following criteria in order: 1) choose the replicate peak with a summit closest to the oracle peak's summit 2) choose the replicate peak that has the largest overlap with the oracle peak 3) choose the replicate peak with the highest score

 Output
 ------